Winchester House is America's most delightfully weird attraction

 It's not a convoy of self-driving cars or a brigade of AI robots, but an extravagant, four-story, gabled and turreted Victorian mansion said to be "the most haunted in America."

 Winchester Mystery House has loomed large in the imaginations of San Jose locals ever since it was built in 1884.
-But it's about to draw international travel attention thanks to the upcoming release of "Winchester," a horror movie starring Helen Mirren.
+But it has drawn international travel attention thanks to the 2018 release of "Winchester," a horror movie starring Helen Mirren.
 The Oscar winner portrays Sarah Winchester, who it's said designed the eccentric home to bamboozle ghosts.

 Stealing a peek inside the house isn't confined to the theater, though -- you can easily visit yourself.